WANdisco/wandisco-documentation-ldm/docs/preview-features.md

 ## Current Preview Features

-The following preview features are currently available in LiveData Migrator 1.12:
+The following preview features are currently available in LiveData Migrator:

 ### [Backup and Restore](./backup-and-restore.md)